 When an adoption plan fails, regardless of which party walked away, it feels like a gut-punch to the heart.
+A failed adoption plan can be like a miscarriage.

 For days (or weeks or months) you’ve likely been preparing for what you thought (hoped) was going to be.
 The long wait was going to end.
 You were finally going to be exhale.